FonDerMark/yndx-parse/README.md

 # Yndx-parse

-Foobar is a Python library for dealing with word pluralization.
+Yndx-parse is a Python library for dealing with word pluralization.

 ## Installation